Maiska123/Fullstack-Edible-Battle/README.md

 # Fullstack Edible Battle
- Game based on Solidabis challenge about foods battling against each other based on nutrition values
+ Game based on Solidabis(Oy / Ltd / Plc) challenge about foods battling against each other based on nutrition values (more at docs/)
  <hr>

 ### QUICK NOTES
+> This game is a plain fiction and does'nt represent any of visual or written individuals.
+DeepAI is just a tool to generate pictures from adjective prefixed food-names from Fineli-API.
+Have fun - give credits and feedback etc. it's a hobby-project after all. **Cheers!**

 #### NOT A RELEASE OR READY FOR IT FOR A WHILE
 #### NO TESTS IMPLEMENTED FOR TIMELY REASONS (COULD'VE BUT GOT LIFE)